Dionisiy/CA/objectsii-quiz-ii.md

 calc\(2, 3\);
 ```

-Answer: You've done well!
+**Answer**: You've done well!

-What is the limit to the number of parameters for a function?
+- What is the limit to the number of parameters for a function?

 Answer: There is no limit